pscherf/conway-toy/README.md

 A python curses script that loads/edits/runs Conway's game of life

 Viewing commands:

-space - toggle between pause and free run mode digit - run for "digit" genrations then pause
+space - toggle between pause and free run mode

+digit - run for "digit" generations then pause

 H - pan left half a screen

 L - pan right half a screen

 K - pan up half a screen

 J - pan down half a screen

-h - pan left a tenth of a screen l - pan right a tenth of a screen k - pan up a tenth of a screen j - pan down a tenth of a screen
+h - pan left a tenth of a screen

+l - pan right a tenth of a screen

+k - pan up a tenth of a screen

+j - pan down a tenth of a screen

 O - reset the generation origin to the top left of the screen

 Editing commands:

-left arrow - move the cursor left on the screen right arrow - move the cursor right on the screen up arrow - move the cursor up on the screen down arrow - move the cursor down on the screen m - select a file to load at the cursor from the "menu" . - toggle the cell under the cursor between alive and gone c - clear, i.e. remove all individuals
+left arrow - move the cursor left on the screen

+right arrow - move the cursor right on the screen

+up arrow - move the cursor up on the screen

+down arrow - move the cursor down on the screen

+m - select a file to load at the cursor from the "menu"

+. - toggle the cell under the cursor between alive and gone

+c - clear, i.e. remove all individuals

 q - quit